outtalent-team/culture/rigorous_thinking.md

 At Outtalent, we love humans.

 We see a lot of human strengths and we see a lot of fallacies too.
-Here we are going to focus on human fallacies in thinking and suggested ways to overcome them.
+Here we are going to focus on human fallacies in thinking and offer ways to overcome them.

 This document is designed for Outtalent team members, fellows, as well as people who might join Outtalent in any of those or other capacities.

 # Rigorous Thinking